6 Mexican Spirits You Should Know That Aren’t Tequila or Mezcal

 That’s a welcome and rather random piece of boozy knowledge I received from Justin Lane Briggs, a spirits guru at the importer/distributor Skurnik and the beverage consultant at The Cabinet, a mezcal/rye bar in New York that also features an impressive collection of obscure and unknown spirits from Mexico — like the aforementioned rum (“Rum in Mexico dates back to the 16th century, and there’s as much rum produced in Mexico as there is in all of the Caribbean countries combined,” as Briggs notes).

 But there’s also a coconut liqueur, plus a few cousins to mezcal and a couple of spirits that present some extremely rare flavor profiles (“lactic acid” not being your usual tasting note).
-Below, you’ll find Briggs’s notes on six spirits from Mexico that are not tequila or mezcal.
+Below, you’ll find Briggs’s notes on spirits from Mexico that are not tequila or mezcal, plus our own thoughts on Kilinga’s debut (and yes, there are now more than six spirits listed below).

 “It’s a style of rum from the state of Michoacán, in Mexico.
 They have to use sugarcane from the central valley of the area, which is grown in unique, iron-rich soil.
 A product like Charanda Urupuan has green tropical notes but also some funk, or a beautiful ‘stank’ for lack of a better word.
 It’s fresh sugarcane fermented for 10-11 days, then distilled in a pot still much, then blended with molasses distilled on a column still, so molasses meets agricole.
 Overall, the spirit balances the baritone of molasses with a light grassy funkiness.